magicalbrad/thundertixGA4/index.md

 #### Google Tag Manager
 - Create a Google Tag Manager account for Thundertix, if you don't already have one.
 - Create a "Custom HTML Tag" in Tag Manager, using the script in the [child_frame.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/child_frame.js) It should be triggerred on all pages.
 There are some configuration options in the file.
 See the comments in the file for more info.

 #### Thundertix Admin
 - In the "Integrations & Pixel Tracking" area of the Thundertix admin, add your Google Tag Manager account ID.
-- Also in the In the "Integrations & Pixel Tracking" area, add the code from [conversion.js](https://github.com/magicalbrad/thundertixGA4/blob/main/conversion.js) to "Conversion and Click Tracking," if you witch to track conversions.
+- Also in the In the "Integrations & Pixel Tracking" area, add the code from [conversion.js](https://github.com/magicalbrad/thundertixGA4/blob/main/conversion.js) to "Conversion and Click Tracking," if you wish to track conversions.
 (You may need to contact their support to get that added.)

 ### Parent Window (a.k.a. your site where the Thindertix frame is used)
 #### Google Tag Manager